kamiazya/web-csv-toolbox/README.md

 - 🌊 **Efficient CSV Parsing with Streams**
   - 💻 Leveraging the [WHATWG Streams API](https://streams.spec.whatwg.org/) and other Web APIs for seamless and efficient data processing.
+- 🛑 **AbortSignal and Timeout Support**: Ensure your CSV processing is cancellable, including support for automatic timeouts.
+  - ✋ Integrate with [`AbortController`](https://developer.mozilla.org/docs/Web/API/AbortController) to manually cancel operations as needed.
+  - ⏳ Use [`AbortSignal.timeout`](https://developer.mozilla.org/docs/Web/API/AbortSignal/timeout_static) to automatically cancel operations that exceed a specified time limit.
 - 🎨 **Flexible Source Support**
   - 🧩 Parse CSVs directly from `string`s, `ReadableStream`s, or `Response` objects.
 - ⚙️ **Advanced Parsing Options**: Customize your experience with various delimiters and quotation marks.